mchmarny/disco/README.md

 * Report on vulnerabilities or licenses in these images
   * supports operating system and package-level scans
 * Find out if those images are impacted by a specific CVE
+* Runs as a CLI or a Cloud Run service
+* Creates Cloud Monitoring metrics (when deployed as a service)
+  * time-series charts per project, service
+  * threshold alerts on vulnerability/severity counts

 ## Why